Floodplain Management

 Effective implementation of local floodplain management regulations is not only critical for residents’ safety, but it also helps minimize future flood damage.

-A Letter of Map Chane (LOMC) officially amends or revises an effective Flood Insurance Rate Map (FIRM) to remove a structure, lot, or portion of a property from the 1% annual chance floodplain.
+• A Letter of Map Change (LOMC) officially amends or revises an effective Flood Insurance Rate Map (FIRM) to remove a structure, lot, or portion of a property from the 1% annual chance floodplain.
 FEMA issues LOMC’s instead of physically revising the maps.

 Flooding is the most costly and repetitive natural disaster affecting Hillsborough County.
 While residents are typically affected by inland flooding near lakes and in areas with low-lying elevations, flooding along rivers and coastal tidal surge are not uncommon.
 Flooding can occur anytime and anywhere when heavy or steady rain occurs.
-To find your flood zone, visit Hillsborough County’s Flood Information webpage.
+To find your flood zone, visit the page.
 Learn how you can take action to protect your property, and more.

 Resources